There are now 2 possible online modes for units:

 - Honours core unit in Linguistics [Bachelor of Arts (Honours)]

-- Indicative assessments in this unit are as follows: (1) assignments and (2) seminar participation.
+Indicative assessments in this unit are as follows: (1) assignments and (2) seminar preparation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)